Amarabright/Inventory-Management-Analysis/README.md

 - Then i imported the views into my PowerBI desktop app
 ![](SQL_PWBI.png)

 - Then i selected the right views i had created in SQL.
-From here, we know the right tables from AdventureWORKS to use.
+From here, we know the right tables from AdventureWorks to use.
 ![](SQL_Tables.png)

 - I tranformed the data in Power Query, checked for Colum quality, consistent or appropriate data types